-Sex education will not be taught at Huron Academy.
+Sex education will be taught at Huron Academy to the extent of which is required by the Michigan Department of Education (MDE).
 Health education including communicable diseases, such as HIV/AIDS and STD information, will be taught annually to all 8th grade students as required by state law.
 Parents/guardians will be notified in advance of the content of the instruction; their right to review the instructional materials; their right to observe instruction; and their right to excuse their child without penalty.